pvperez1/fullstackopen-2019.github.io/src/content/2/en/part2a.md

 Let's finish the code for rendering course contents from exercises 1.1 - 1.5.
 You can start with the code from the model answers.

-**Note that if you copy a project from one place to another, you might have to destroy the <i>node\_modules</i> directory and install the dependencies again with the command _npm install_ before you can start the application.**
+**Note that if you copy a project from one place to another, you might have to delete the <i>node\_modules</i> directory and install the dependencies again with the command _npm install_ before you can start the application.**
 It might not be good to copy a project or to put the  <i>node\_modules</i> directory into the version control per se.